randomLevelup/algocomps/comp2-markov/README.md

 - `--chord_gen_depth D`, where `D` is an integer.
 This determines the number of Markov generation cycles to run during the chord generation step.
 The default is 5 cycles.
 - `--context_size S`, where `S` is an integer.
 This determines the size of the context window that the program will use to make inferences about the current melody segment.
 The context size is measured in quarter notes.
 The default size is 3.

+## Examples

+In the `example_inputs` directory, I've provided some input .mid files that should produce interesting results when run through ParkerGPT.
+For whatever reason, most of my example melodies are from 80's pop songs.
+I can't remember why I decided to do this.
+In theory, the model accepts music from other decades as well.

+Note: I've found that listening to the direct output midi files on their own can be a bit bland, though when you add a backbeat, the little rhythmic and syncopation choices that the model makes sound a lot better.
+I've compiled some example outputs and uploaded them [here](https://drive.google.com/drive/folders/1OKUX10wwXncgTr1WkMMdCYzAK4bcaMB8?usp=sharing)

 ## How It Works

 ### Chord Generation